Red Octopus: Songs and recording

 Sessions for Red Octopus were held in February 1975 at Wally Heider Studios with Larry Cox producing, as had been the case for Dragon Fly.
 The album took less than a month to record, using an eight-member lineup that was the same as the prior album with the addition of Balin on vocals.
 Balin also ended up writing or co-writing five of the album's ten songs, a share he had not contributed to the group since the early days of the Airplane.
 The sessions went smoothly, with guitarist Craig Chaquico later noting "I really loved playing on that album...it was so great being in a band like that with eight people.
 They were all different singers, different songwriters, with different styles – from Papa John Creach, an old black violin player, to the teenage-hippie lead guitarist."

 The group attempted to create a polished commercial sound, which was a contrast to their past works and paved the path for their next few albums.
-Musically, the album built on the tighter, more pop-oriented direction of Dragon Fly, with all but one track under five minutes in length; however, an eclectic variety was maintained by including two virtuoso instrumentals, violinist Papa John Creach's funky jig "Git Fiddler" and keyboardist Pete Sears' complex baroque prog-rocker "Sandalphon."
+Musically, the album built on the tighter, more pop-oriented direction of Dragon Fly, with all but two tracks under five minutes in length; however, an eclectic variety was maintained by including two virtuoso instrumentals, violinist Papa John Creach's funky jig "Git Fiddler" and keyboardist Pete Sears' complex baroque prog-rocker "Sandalphon."